-If you are interested in how to become a Counselor in Michigan, you will want to meet all standards and requirements in order to perform the job well.
+If you are interested in how to become an LPC in Michigan, you will want to meet all standards and requirements in order to perform the job well.

 Professional Counseling in Michigan usually requires individuals to have Master’s degrees.
 School counselors in the state of Michigan will be required to obtain licensing by the Department of Education.
 For those looking to provide counseling in a setting other than a school will need to satisfy the LPC requirements set by the state board.

-Future Counselor: For Michigan High School Student or High School Graduate
+Future LPC: For Michigan High School Student or High School Graduate

 Your First Step:

 To impress the admission committees, make sure that you properly demonstrate professional goals and important life experiences that have led you to where you are today.
 Gain experience (either paid or volunteer) in professional settings.

 Make sure that you have undergraduate experience in behavioral sciences.
 Psychology and Social Work are great choices.

 Bachelor’s Degree College Graduates

 – The Council for Accreditation of Counseling & Related Educational Programs).
 Rehabilitation counseling programs are usually accredited by CORE